Hartley Jackson: All Japan Pro Wrestling (2024)

+Return to NJPW (2024–present)

-On 15 August 2024, during G1 Climax 34, Jackson returned to NJPW for the first time in eighteen years, replacing the injured Kosei Fujita and partnering Zack Sabre Jr. in a tag team match against Bullet Club War Dogs (David Finlay and Gedo).
+On 15 August 2024, during G1 Climax 34, Jackson returned to NJPW for the first time in eighteen years as the newest member of TMDK, replacing the injured Kosei Fujita and partnering Zack Sabre Jr. in a tag team match against Bullet Club War Dogs (David Finlay and Gedo).
 Jackson then appeared on the Road to King Of Pro-Wrestling and Road to Tokyo Dome tours, as well as at Yuji Nagata's annual Blue Justice show, where he was predominately used in six-man tag team matches.
 On 23 December, Jackson wrestled his first singles match in NJPW, in a defeat to Jeff Cobb.
+In 2025, Jackson continuned appearing in NJPW, mainly teaming with TMDK in tag matches.